The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation: Validation of the kinetic model

 The computational domain spans $[-100\lambda_1, 100\lambda_1]$ discretized with a uniform grid of 500 cells ($\Delta x=0.5\lambda_1$).
 Velocity space is discretized into 401 uniformly distributed points within $[-18, 18]$, with numerical integration carried out via the Newton-Cotes quadrature method.

 In this case study, we solve both the kinetic model and the Rykov model, setting the viscosity index $\omega=0.72$ and rotational collision number $Z_{\rm{rot}}=2.4$ to benchmark against DSMC results from \citep{liu2014unified}.
 Figure~\ref{shock_rho_T} compares density and temperature distributions, revealing excellent agreement between the kinetic model and DSMC for density profiles across Mach numbers.
-While temperature distributions align well with DSMC at low Mach numbers, the kinetic model exhibits premature upstream temperature rise at high Mach numbers, primarily due to insufficient relaxation of backstreaming high-velocity particles from downstream-a discrepancy addressable through relaxation time modifications for high-energy particles \citep{xu2021modeling}.
-Subsequently, we adjust parameters to $\omega=0.74$ and $Z_{\rm{rot}}=2.6671$ to compare heat flux distributions with \citep{jianan2022kinetic} (Figure~\ref{shock_q}).
-Translational heat fluxes show essential agreement with Rykov model simulations, whereas rotational heat flux peaks exhibit smaller absolute magnitudes and upstream positional shifts relative to Rykov.
-Compared to DSMC, the kinetic model accurately captures translational heat flux peaks but underpredicts rotational heat flux magnitudes.
+While temperature distributions align well with DSMC at low Mach numbers, both kinetic models exhibit premature upstream temperature rise at high Mach numbers.
+This issue also appears in the heat flux profile, causing the same premature upstream rise (figure~\ref{shock_q}).
+This is a well-known limitation of BGK-type models, which use a single relaxation time $\tau_{\rm{t}}$ for all particles.
+However, in actual physical processes, high-speed particles tend to have shorter relaxation times.
+This limitation has been resolved in the modeling process by assigning shorter relaxation times to high-speed particles \citep{xu2021modeling}, while this refinement is out of scope of this work.
+Subsequently, we adjust parameters to $\omega=0.74$ and $Z_{\rm{rot}}=2.6671$ to compare heat flux distributions with \citep{jianan2022kinetic}.
+As shown in figure~\ref{shock_q}, in the high-temperature region downstream of the shock wave, the translational and rotational heat fluxes predicted by the kinetic model perform better overall than those from the Rykov model, indicating the importance of the coupled heat flux relaxation mechanism and its application in constructing model equations.